-A study by Vanderbilt, UCLA, and Northwestern focused on understanding youth emotional health and building programs that increase resilience.
+A study by Vanderbilt University, University of California - Los Angeles, and Northwestern University focused on understanding youth emotional health and building programs that increase resilience.

-Researchers at Vanderbilt, UCLA, and Northwestern are inviting adolescents to participate in a study exploring the link between stress and emotional well-being.
-The goal of this research is to understand youth emotional health and build programs that increase resilience.
+Researchers at Vanderbilt University, University of California - Los Angeles, and Northwestern University are inviting teens to participate in a study exploring the link between stress and emotional well-being.
+The goal of this research is to understand youth health and build programs that increase resilience.

 10-Minute Survey